-In this course, students will gain an understanding of the key structures and mechanisms of operating systems.
-The course will cover CPU scheduling, multi-threads, concurrent processes, memory management, file systems, storage subsystems, and input/output management.
-This course will also explore the latest operating systems technologies and developments.
+In this course, students will examine the key structures and mechanisms of operating systems.
+Topics covered, and applications and exercises, will include CPU scheduling, multi-threads, concurrent processes, memory management, file systems, storage subsystems, and input/output management.
+Students will explore the latest operating systems technologies and developments, and future implications.